lilyshellhammer/notes_public/AlgoQResponses.md

 ```

 ## Tangency
 See [Closest Distance](#closest-distance) for background.
 To determine tangency, we will need to delve deeper than just a BVH solution, as tangency relies on boundaries touching at one point and the slope of both boundaries being the same at that point.
 The slope of the lines is something that can't be exactly calculated using BVH's but we have the building blocks to tell if the points are touching.
+Closest distance gives us a value for how close two objects are regardless of position but if we use these two functions in tandem I can see issues with enforcing tangency.
+Because closest distance returns more than one bboxes it could be expensive finding the closest point and if you have multiple equidistant points, which direction do you move an object toward?
+PICTURE We could pick a closest point and move toward it as the system is only looking for local minima not global minima.
 ## Closest Distance
 First, I'll explain the naive method I came up with.
-I'm not sure how inefficient it is, but it doesn't reduce the problem to a two-leaf-node-black-box solution.
+I'm not sure how inefficient it is.
+It reduces the number of leaf nodes we are looking at but it doesn't reduce the problem to a two-leaf-node-black-box solution.
-In this method, we compare the children of both objects with the goal of finding two overlapping leaf nodes (possible distance 0) or the two closest leaf nodes (distance within range of max and min distance between squares).
+In this method, we compare the children of both objects with the goal of finding two overlapping **boundary-containing** leaf nodes (possible distance 0) or the two closest **boundary-containing** leaf nodes (distance within range of max and min distance between squares).
 The rationale here is that the closest few leaf nodes between shapes will contain the closest point and the smallest distance.
 I don't say only one leaf because the bbox is just an estimation, so the closest box might not have the closest point.
 PICTURE.
 As we iterate through the trees, if a bbox of a child's minimum possible distance to our shape is greater than the maximum possible distance of another child's bbox, the closest point cannot be in the first child.
 PICTURE.
 We know the maximum possible distance from a point to a bbox is the distance to the 2nd closest corner: PICTURE
+We can utilize this to find the maximum distance between two boxes by comparing distance from corners: PICTURE
+If the minimum distance of one child is greater than the max distance of another child, we ignore the first child because it isn't possible for the closest point to be in that bbox.

 Pseudocode
 ```
 findClosestBBoxes(node a, node b){
   if both not leaves
+    compare maxdist(a.right, b.right) to mindist (a.left, b.right)

-    compare max dist with min dist between all four nodes if any nodes have a max distance LESS than any others minimum distance ignore traversing that tree, only focus on the latter child
+    if any nodes have a max distance LESS than any others minimum distance ignore traversing that tree, only focus on the latter child